-During pre-season training your body will be pushed and you will reaching new heights in your rugby performance.
+During pre-season training your body will be pushed and you will be reaching new heights in your rugby performance.
 You will be stronger and faster than ever so make sure you don’t waste all this progress in freshers week.
 Going out is going to happen so make sure you limit the alcohol intake, keep training consistent and your diet needs to have structure.
 Nutrition is key as it builds the foundation you need to progress, develop, improve and most important of all, recover!

 Before we structure a diet plan it’s important to know why certain foods are included and how tweaks can be made on different days to improve performance.
 Here is a list of 4 key factors in the diet.

 Every rugby player knows what protein is.
-There is no doubt you will be carrying a shaker cup around campus and sipping on some whey protein for them so called gains.
+There is no doubt you will be carrying a shaker cup around campus and sipping on some whey protein for them so-called gains.
 Protein intake is essential for muscle growth and recovery.
 A general rule is around 1-1.5g of protein per pound of bodyweight.
 Eating 200g of protein per day can be difficult if all the sources are from solid foods.
 Whey protein is essential here to get that extra protein in your diet.
 We recommend buying whey protein from Myprotein.
 They are the cheapest on the market and all products are batch tested.
 As a student saving money is key!

 Fats are vital.
 Avoiding fats can mean a decrease in testosterone levels (not good for growth or your sexual life!) and can decrease your ability to protect vital organs.
 Fats should be consumed at around 50-70g per day at least.
-Eat the yolk in the eggs, add coconut oil when cooking, supplement with omega 3s (buy here) and make sure you consume healthy fats from other food sources.
+Eat the yolk in the eggs, add coconut oil when cooking, supplement with omega 3s and make sure you consume healthy fats from other food sources.

 Carbohydrates are important for performance.
 Make sure you supply your body with plenty of carbs after workouts and during the day before training or a game.
 Read our article on pre-match preparation for more information on optimal carbohydrate intake on game day.
-Keep it simple, don’t over indulge on carbohydrates and make sure they come from good sources such as oats, sweet potatoes and rice.
+Keep it simple, don’t over indulge on carbohydrates and make sure they come from good sources such as oats, sweet potatoes, and rice.

 Hydration is key.
 You can have the best diet in the world but if you’re not hydrated you will perform poorly.
 Hydration helps concentration, performance and body functions.
 Hydration will stop you cramping up during training and in games, it will help you recover from nights out and make you feel a lot better in general!
-Make sure you’re consuming at least 2 litres of water a day.
+Make sure you’re consuming at least 2 liters of water a day.
 Drinking a pint upon awakening gives you a good start to the day.

 Breakfast: 100g oats, 1 scoop of whey protein, 2-3 whole eggs.